This website uses cookies

 • requirements covered by automatic checks

-That gives us what I think of as the Blind Spot Map: a way to examine requirements by their visibility and level of protection.
+That gives us a useful risk map, a way to examine requirements by their visibility and level of protection.

 Contractualized